 Tribulus seems to work by increasing the levels of luteinizing hormone.
-This hormone sends a signal through the body to start producing testosterone which is why it has become popular herbal remedy to increase libido and as an herb to improve fertility naturally.
+This hormone sends a signal through the body to start producing testosterone which is why it has become popular herbal medicine/remedy to increase libido and as an herb to improve fertility naturally.

 Because of its claim to increase testosterone levels naturally, it has become popular herb for body building and as a remedy to gain weight for men.

 In Europe, China and India, herbalists have found some success in using tribulus as a natural treatment for lowering blood pressure and as an herb for high cholesterol.
 It has also been used traditionally for nervous disorders, constipation and to stimulate the central nervous system and for the treatment of some types of headaches.